crohr/pkgr/README.md

   app.
 Next step is probably to upload it to a local apt repository, and then a simple `apt-get install my-app` will install everything.
 Enjoy!

+Have a look at the Getting Started guide in the `doc` folder of this repository.

 ## Requirements